gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 ![](../../../assets/images/methodology-mo-stability_18-mwu.PNG)

 Where R_i is the sum of ranks for group i, and n_i is the sample size of group i.
 If U is small, it suggests that observation in one group tends to have lower ranks than in the other group.
 We also compare the calculated U statistics to critical values from the U distribution or use a significance level.
 We reject the null hypothesis of having no difference between two groups if there is a significant difference.
 Note that this only assesses the difference in distribution shape and central tendency but does not provide info about the difference’s size.

+For this statistical test, Scipy also have a specific [method](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mannwhitneyu.html) available for use.

 ## Energy Distance
 Energy distance is a statistical measure used to quantify the dissimilarity or discrepancy between two probability distributions.
 It is a metric that assesses how different two datasets or distributions are from each other in a non-parametric and distribution-free manner.
 Energy distance is often used in machine learning and statistics for various purposes, including data analysis and model comparison.